2015–16 AC Milan season: Pre-season and friendlies

 Milan began their pre-season campaign taking on Italian lower division sides A.S.D.
 Alcione and A.S.D.
 Legnano in Solbiate Arno.
 Milan won both these first matches, with Nigel de Jong scoring the first goal of the season.

 Milan was then involved in matches against several European top level cubs, including Lyon, Internazionale and Real Madrid in the International Champions Cup, and Bayern Munich and Tottenham Hotspur in the 2015 Audi Cup.

 On 12 August, Milan won the 2015 TIM trophy after again defeating Inter and Sassuolo (the later after penalties) after two matches of 45 minutes each.

 After the start of the season, Milan played other friendlies, mainly during October and November, including the Berlusconi Trophy and the Trofeo ‘San Nicola.

 Competitions

 Serie A

-The 2015–16 Serie A season will begin on 22 August 2015 and will conclude on 15 May 2016.
+The 2015–16 Serie A season began on 22 August 2015 and concluded on 15 May 2016.